Ballistic missile program of Iran: Bases

-Iran has missile bases in all provinces and cities throughout the country, with many at depths of 500 meters underground.
+Iran has missile bases in all provinces and cities throughout the country, with many at depths of 500 meters underground, and impenetrable to the United States Air Force's most powerful bunker-buster bomb, the GBU-57A/B MOP.
 The locations of many of these bases remain classified for security reasons.
-Iran continues to expand its missile production capabilities, with recent unveilings of underground "missile cities" showing its growing arsenal.
+Iran continues to expand its missile production capabilities, with recent unveilings of underground "missile cities" showcasing its growing arsenal.

 Nuclear potential

 Several of Iran's ballistic missiles have the range and payload capacity to carry a nuclear warhead, should Iran choose to develop one.
 This has drawn international concern and sanctions.

-The Shahab-3, based on North Korean technology, one of Iran's most sophisticated ballistic missiles.
+The Shahab-3, based on North Korean technology, is one of Iran's most sophisticated ballistic missiles.
 With a range of about 1,300 kilometers, it could carry a nuclear warhead.
 The Ghadr-1, a Shahab-3 variant, extends this range to almost 2,000 kilometers.
 A 2019 study declared the original Shahab-3 to be "designed to be nuclear capable".

 The Khorramshahr, Iran's most advanced liquid-fuel ballistic missile, is also considered to be designed for potential nuclear capability.
 Its wider conical nose (1.5 meters in diameter) could accommodate a nuclear device.

-Iran's medium-range ballistic missiles, such as the Sejjil and Emad, with ranges between 1,500-2,500 kilometers, could be adapted to carry nuclear warheads.
+Iran's medium-range ballistic missiles, such as the Sejjil and Emad, with ranges between 1,500 and 2,500 kilometers, could be adapted to carry nuclear warheads.
 These missiles cover all of the Middle East and parts of Europe, making them a concern for regional and international security.

 While the 2017 Joint Comprehensive Plan of Action was designed to block Iran's pathways to nuclear weapons, concerns remain about the potential dual-use nature of Iran's missile technology.

 The international community has expressed concerns about Iran's missile program, particularly its potential connection to Iran's nuclear ambitions.
 UN Security Council Resolution 2231 previously forbade Iran from activities involving "missiles designed to be nuclear capable," but these restrictions expired in October 2023.

+According to the Institute for International Political Studies (ISPI), sources in Tehran reported that in October 2025, Iranian Supreme Leader Ali Khamenei had authorized the development of miniaturized nuclear warheads for ballistic missiles, despite denials issued at earlier dates.
+The report stated that although such warheads would require uranium enriched to 90%, this could be achieved in a matter of weeks if Iran were to process its existing stockpile of 441 kg of 60% uranium with its advanced IR-4 and IR-6 centrifuges; and circulated accounts indicate the existence of an ultra-secret enrichment program at one of Iran's covert nuclear sites, to which the IAEA has not been given access.